 I write in the morning and then go home about midday and take a shower, because writing, as you know, is very hard work, so you have to do a double ablution.
 Then I go out and shop — I’m a serious cook — and pretend to be normal.
 I play sane — Good morning!
 Fine, thank you.
 And you?
 And I go home.
 I prepare dinner for myself and if I have houseguests, I do the candles and the pretty music and all that.
 Then after all the dishes are moved away I read what I wrote that morning.
 And more often than not if I’ve done nine pages I may be able to save two and a half or three.
 That’s the cruelest time you know, to really admit that it doesn’t work.
 And to blue pencil it.
 When I finish maybe fifty pages and read them — fifty acceptable pages — it’s not too bad.The Art of Fiction, no. 119

 It amuses me that Ms. Maya edited in the evening.
-I’ve found that editing the same day is the worst feeling for me.
-I like to let these things sit and percolate for a few days or weeks even before I even think of scooting in an Oxford comma.
+I’ve found that editing on the same day is the worst feeling.
+I like to let these things sit and percolate for a few days or weeks before I even think of scooting in an Oxford comma.

-My ideal day is hard to put into words because I know it can’t stay this way for much longer, yet it’s perfect for me to be creative.
+My perfect day is hard to put into words because I know it can’t stay this way for much longer, yet it’s perfect for me to be creative.

 - Wake up around 6 am to walk my dog, Jack.

 - Eat a light breakfast with an energy drink.